-The Roane State Literary Magazine shall be published as a project of a campus literary interest group.
+The Roane State Literary Magazine, the Caney Creek Sampler, shall be published as a project of a campus literary interest group.
 This group must have at least one Roane State faculty/staff advisor-editor.
 Students for staff and editorial positions will be selected by the Literary Magazine's advisor(s).
 The editor(s) of the magazine must have a cumulative GPA of 2.25.